daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 As can be noticed, all the masks are _valid_ masks for the point prompt I provided.

-### Extract the predicted mask into Ground Truth Image for later Segmentation Pipeline with DeepLab V3+
+### Extract the predicted mask into Ground Truth Image for later Segmentation Pipeline with DeepLab V3+ (to be continued)

 ![download (77)](https://github.com/user-attachments/assets/716dda9b-637e-4ca2-bb2f-61fc4d00e39f)